 Symptoms and physical findings associated with macroglossia may include noisy and sharp breathing (stridor), snoring, and feeding difficulties.

 In some cases, the tongue may protrude from the mouth.
 When inherited, macroglossia is transmitted as an autosomal dominant genetic trait.

 Signs and symptoms

 Macroglossia is a disorder characterized by a tongue that is large in proportion to other structures in the mouth.
-In the congenital type of disorder, the protrusion of the language from the mouth can interfere with the baby’s feeding.
+In the congenital disorder, the protrusion of the language from the mouth can interfere with the baby’s feeding.
 Later, speech may be affected.

 The large size of the tongue can also cause abnormal development of the jaw and teeth, which produces misaligned or protruding teeth.
 Ulceration and agonizing tissue at the tip of the language may be other symptoms of the disorder.

 Macroglossia can be found in people affected by certain hereditary or congenital disorders, such as Beckwith-Wiedemann syndrome, Acromegaly, primary amyloidosis, congenital hypothyroidism, Down syndrome, and Apert syndrome.

 Macroglossia can also signify certain acquired disorders, including malignant tumors, metabolic/endocrine disorders, and inflammatory or infectious diseases.

 In rare cases, macroglossia is a hereditary disorder not associated with any other cause, whether congenital or acquired.
 The disease is genetically transmitted as an autosomal dominant trait in such cases.

 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to onset the disease.